Anti-Human Trafficking and Slavery Statement

 A Responsible Corporate Citizen

-Northrop Grumman[1] is deeply committed to serving as a responsible corporate citizen, consistent with our values, throughout our global operations.
-We support the elimination of human trafficking and slavery throughout businesses and supply chains.
+Northrop Grumman[1] is deeply committed to serving as a responsible corporate citizen, consistent with our Values[2] , throughout our global operations.
+We support the elimination of human trafficking, forced labor and modern slavery throughout businesses and supply chains.

-This Statement has been prepared in accordance with the UK Modern Slavery Act 2015 (the UK Modern Slavery Act), the Australian Modern Slavery Act 2018 (the Australian Modern Slavery Act) and the California Transparency in Supply Chains Act of 2010 (the CTSCA), and covers the financial year ended December 31, 2022.
+This Statement has been prepared in accordance with the UK Modern Slavery Act 2015 (the UK Modern Slavery Act), the Australian Modern Slavery Act 2018 (the Australian Modern Slavery Act) and the California Transparency in Supply Chains Act of 2010 (the CTSCA), and covers the financial year ending December 31, 2023.

 The reporting entities covered by this joint statement are:

-• for the purposes of the UK Modern Slavery Act: Northrop Grumman UK Limited; Park Air Systems Limited; and the UK Branch of Northrop Grumman Sperry Marine BV (a company incorporated in the Netherlands); and)
+• For the purposes of the UK Modern Slavery Act: Northrop Grumman UK Limited; and the UK Branch of Northrop Grumman Sperry Marine BV (a company incorporated in the Netherlands)[3] ; and

 Each of the UK and Australian reporting entities are ultimately owned by Northrop Grumman Corporation, which is listed on the New York Stock Exchange and, for purposes of the CTSCA is a manufacturer doing business in the state of California.